pretix/pretix-docs/docs/guides/widget.md

 #### Using tracking with the pretix Widget

 If you use the tracking plugin, you can enable cross-domain tracking.
-If you run your pretix shop on a subdomain of your main tracking domain, then you do not need cross-domain tracking.
+If you run your pretix shop on a subdomain of your main tracking domain, then you do **not** need cross-domain tracking.
+The tracking plugin supports tracking across subdomains works.
-Tracking across subdomains works with no cross-domain tracking setup needed.
+A cross-domain tracking setup is **not** needed.
 Refer to the article on [custom domains](custom-domain.md) for further information.

 Add the embedding website to your [referral exclusions](https://support.google.com/analytics/answer/2795830) in your Google Analytics settings.

 Add Google Analytics like you would on any other page, including your [window.dataLayer]{.title-ref} and [gtag]{.title-ref} configurations.
 Add the widget code.
-Then you have two options:
+You have two options:

 The first option is blocking the loading of the widget until Google's client and session ID are loaded, or for a maximum of two seconds.
 This is similar to [loading the widget dynamically](widget.md#loading-the-widget-dynamically).
 If it takes longer than two seconds to load, client and session ID are not passed to the widget.

+The other option is setting data attributes asynchronously.
+The website will display widgets immediately, but it is not possible to change data attribute once the user has entered checkout.

+If you want to use the first method (briefly blocking the loading of the widget), include the following code on your website.
-Include the following code on your website after replacing all occurrences of <MEASUREMENT_ID\> with your Google Analytics MEASUREMENT_ID (G-XXXXXXXX):
+Replacing all occurrences of <MEASUREMENT_ID\> with your Google Analytics MEASUREMENT_ID (G-XXXXXXXX):

 ```
 <script type="text/javascript">